What is the Patellofemoral Joint?

 This is also known as anterior knee pain because the pain is felt at the front of the knee.
 Anterior knee pain can be a difficult problem to diagnose & treat and can be challenging from both the orthopaedic surgeon’s point of view and the patient’s.
 It is also known as anterior knee pain syndrome with the term syndrome implying that there are a number of different causes that can lead to anterior knee pain and this is in fact entirely true.

-There are a number of factors which are known to contribute or potentially predispose to anterior knee pain and these include factors such as:
+There are a number of factors that are known to contribute or potentially predispose to anterior knee pain and these include factors such as:

 – Flat feet